locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 SDK state
 ---------

-An SDK may store any data specific to it, such as a model training configuration, within the workshop.
+An SDK can store any data specific to it, such as a model training configuration, within the workshop.
+To enable this,
-The publisher of the SDK implements save and restore actions to let |project_markup| handle such data consistently as the *SDK state*.
+the SDK publisher implements save and restore :ref:`hooks <exp_sdk_hooks>` that |project_markup| runs at the appropriate moments to consistently handle such data, collectively known as *SDK state*.

-Before applying any changes to the workshop during a :command:`workshop refresh` operation,
+For example, before changes are applied to the workshop during a :command:`refresh`, the states of the SDKs are saved by invoking their :samp:`save-state` hooks.
-|project_markup| saves the workshop's SDK states
-by invoking their :ref:`hooks <exp_sdk_hooks>`.
-After a successful change,
-the states are respectively restored.
+On success,
+they are restored using the :samp:`restore-state` hooks.

 .. _exp_sdk_definition: